Updated: 10/8/2018 | October 8th, 2018

 Chinatown in Bangkok is a culinary feast.
 You can go shopping here and buy lots of useless souvenirs, but what I love about this area is the food.
 On the chaotic vendor-lined streets, you’ll find a ton of vendors selling food you hardly see anywhere else in the city.
 This is a crowded and busy part of the city but one of my favorites.
 At night, the area is one of the best places in the city to get delicious seafood.

 Okay, hear me out on this: Malls in Bangkok are more than just malls – they are social hubs (thanks in part to the air-conditioning) where people eat (mall food courts in Bangkok are delicious), drink at bars, see movies, sit at coffee shops, and even go bowling!
 A lot of life in the city happens in the malls and each has its own character.
-Start knocking some off your list by heading to Siam Square to visit MBK (cheap phones, shirts, and DVDs), Paragon and Emporium (upscale shopping), Terminal 21 (delicious food court), or Central World.
-Mall life is part of Bangkok and if you want to understand the city, you need to visit a mall.
+Here’s a list of the best malls in the city:

 Watch a Muay Thai fight